lucasvegi/Elixir-Refactorings/README.md

   {:error, "No real roots"}
   ```

-  __[Curiosity] Recalling previous refactorings:__ Although the refactored code shown above has made the code more readable, it still has opportunities for applying other refactorings previously documented in this catalog.
+  __Recalling previous refactorings:__ Although the refactored code shown above has made the code more readable, it still has opportunities for applying other refactorings previously documented in this catalog.
 Note that for the calculation of the roots, we have two lines of code that are practically identical.
 In addition, we have two temporary variables (``x1`` and ``x2``) that have only the purpose of storing results that will be returned by the function.
 If we take this refactored version of the code after applying [Merge expressions](#merge-expressions) and apply a composite refactoring with the sequence of [Extract function](#extract-function) -> [Generalise a function definition](#generalise-a-function-definition) -> [Fold against a function definition](#folding-against-a-function-definition) -> [Temporary variable elimination](#temporary-variable-elimination), we can arrive at the following version of the code:

   ```elixir
   # After a composite refactoring: